linebender/druid/druid/examples/readme.md

 ```
 cargo run --example blocking_functions
 ```
 Sometimes you need to fetch some data from disk or from the internet, but you should never block the UI thread with long running operations!
-Instead you should spawn of a new thread (or something liks async functions) and have it send you the data back like here.
-This is very similair to [async event](##Async Event) except the lifetime of the thread is shorter here.
+Instead you should run this task in a separate thread, and have it send you the data as it arrives.
+This is very similair to [async event](##Async Event) except the event is initiated by the main thread.

 ## Cursor
 ```